markdown-it/markdown-it/docs/development.md

    [plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin)
    or [rules](https://github.com/markdown-it/markdown-it/tree/master/lib),
    doing something similar.
-It can me more simple to modify existing code, instead of writing from scratch.
+It can me more simple to modify existing code, instead of writing all from scratch.
 3. If you did all steps above, but still has questions - ask in [tracker](https://github.com/markdown-it/markdown-it/issues).
 But, please:
    - Be specific.
 Generic questions like "how to do plugins" and